dertseha/eve-route.js/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Dependency Status][depstat-image]][depstat-url]

+**This project is discontinued.
+It has been superseded by [everoute](https://github.com/dertseha/everoute), an implementation in Go.
+Should someone find reuse of this library, I'd be happy about a reference.**

 ## EVE-Route.js

 This JavaScript library provides a route calculator and optimizer for ship travel in [EVE Online](https://www.eveonline.com/).